Bhoomi2004/Steganography-Project/README.md

 # Steganography-Project
 # Image Steganography Using LSB Technique

-A simple Python-based steganography project that hides a secret message and passcode in an image using Least-Significant-Bit (LSB) encoding, and later retrieves the message securely.
+A Python-based steganography project that hides a secret message and passcode in an image using Least-Significant-Bit (LSB) encoding, ensuring secure and undetectable data concealment.

 ## Overview

-This project uses robust LSB steganography to embed a secret message along with a passcode into an image.
-It consists of two Python scripts with user-friendly GUIs built using Tkinter.
+This project implements robust LSB steganography to securely embed a secret message along with a passcode into an image.
+It includes two Python scripts with a user-friendly GUI built using Tkinter for seamless encryption and decryption.

 ## Features

 - **Encryption:**
-  Embeds a secret message and passcode into `mypic.jpg` and saves the result as `encrypted.png`.
+  Embeds a secret message and passcode into `mypic.png` and saves the result as `encrypted.png`.

 - **Decryption:**
   Retrieves the hidden message from `encrypted.png` when the correct passcode is provided.